skerk001/skerk001/README.md

 ### 👋 About Me

 I'm a data scientist with a mathematics background from **UC Irvine** (B.S.
-Mathematics, Mathematical Finance).
+Mathematics).
 I build things at the intersection of **statistical modeling**, **machine learning**, and **sports analytics** — turning messy real-world data into systems that surface genuine insight.

 Previously at **Desert Oasis Healthcare**, I analyzed EHR data across 50,000+ patients and 20+ facilities, built predictive models (AUROC 0.72), and co-authored research presented at **ASHP national conferences**.
-Currently pursuing my **M.S. in Data Science at UC San Diego**.
+Currently pursuing my **M.S. in Data Science.

 ```python
 class SamirKerkar: